miguel-negrao/FPLib/README.md

 ```

 Unfortunatelly we can't assign it to a type alias in SuperCollider (perhaps will wrap it in another class in the future).

+#More info

+See the help files, including the reference page and also there are some blog posts relating to FP Lib at http://www.friendlyvirus.org/miguelnegrao/category/code/.